rmraya/TypesXML/README.md

 - Canonical XML renderer compatible with the W3C XML Test Suite rules.
 - Strict character validation for XML 1.0/1.1 and optional DTD-validating mode.
 - Pure TypeScript implementation with type definitions included—ideal for bundlers and ESM/CJS projects.
+- XML↔JSON conversion APIs with both lightweight and lossless modes for simple payloads or fully faithful round-trips.

 ## SAX Parser